 In the event of any breach of Personal Data, Owkin undertakes to notify CNIL, the ICO or the PFPDT as set out in the GDPR.

-Should any such breach present a high level of risk for customers, partners and contacts and the data has not been protected, Owkin shall:
+Should any such breach present a high level of risk for clients, partners and contacts and the data has not been protected, Owkin shall:

-- notify the customers, partners and contacts concerned;
+- notify the clients, partners and contacts concerned;

-- issue the necessary information and recommendations to the customers, partners and contacts concerned.
+- issue the necessary information and recommendations to the clients, partners and contacts concerned.